YunoHost-Apps/pilea_ynh/README.md

 > *This package allows you to install Pilea quickly and simply on a YunoHost server.
 If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

-**Warning** : Due to enedis website update, Pilea is not working anymore, a new version of Pilea ([æneria](https://gitlab.com/aeneria/aeneria-app)) is under active developpement but is not fully functionnal right now.
-When æneria will be ready, a new package (aeneria_ynh) will be developed, due to breaking change between Pilea and æneria.
-Data transfer will be available for migrate from Pilea to æneria.
+**Warning : Due to Enedis website update, Pilea is not working anymore.**
+A new version of Pilea (named [æneria](https://gitlab.com/aeneria/aeneria-app)) is under active developpement but is not fully functionnal right now.
+When æneria will be ready, due to breaking change between Pilea and æneria, a new yunohost package (aeneria_ynh) will be developed.
+Data transfer will be available in order to  migrate from Pilea to æneria.

 ## Overview
 The idea of [Pilea](https://gitlab.com/pilea/Pilea) is to display electricity consumption and weather data on a little dashboard that allow the user to: